boernsen-development/TrainAnnouncements/README.md

 * Destination full
 * No path
 * Stopping at a red signal
-* Back on path (train continues after "No path" or "Stopping at red signal")
+* Back on path (train continues after being interrupted)
 * Pleasant journey (train has been switched to automatic and starts to move)
 * Intermediate (at configurable distances before the next station)